 A small number of samples simply tested but at loads enhanced in relation to the number of samples.

-A small number of samples tested in great detail such that the internal functioning of the joint may be understood.
+A small number of samples tested in great detail such that the internal functioning of the joint can be understood.

-The above should include both static and dynamic tests (if appropriate) and also long-term effects.
+It is important that above approaches include both static and dynamic tests (if appropriate) and also long-term effects.

 The Test Factor

-When a test is made on a single specimen or a number of randomly chosen specimens, the results should show an extra margin of strength, or ‘test factor’, over the design value to allow for the possibility that the chosen specimens were stronger than average and also to ensure that the weakest specimen produced has acceptable strength.
+When a test is made on a single specimen or a number of randomly chosen specimens, it is important that the results show an extra margin of strength, or ‘test factor’, over the design value to allow for the possibility that the chosen specimens were stronger than average and also to ensure that the weakest specimen produced has acceptable strength.
 Past experience has shown that for conventional metallic structures the strength can be expressed as a normal distribution with a specified coefficient of variation (the ratio of standard deviation to the mean).
-This distribution can be used to deduce the magnitude of the test factor that should be used for a given number of test specimens, in order to establish with an acceptable probability that the weakest specimen will have the required strength.
+This distribution can be used to deduce the magnitude of the test factor that is used for a given number of test specimens, in order to establish with an acceptable probability that the weakest specimen has the required strength.

 A coefficient of variation of 0,03 has been established for joints made to aircraft standards from the following materials: